 Nearly 55% of candidates don’t apply to opportunities after reading negative reviews about the employer online.
 And yet only 45% of employers pay any heed to those reviews.

-To ensure that skilled software engineers consider your startup, you must become a company they’d want to work with.
-Therefore, you have to brand yourself accordingly.
+To attract skilled software engineers to your startup, you must become an attractive company.
+Focusing on your employer brand, thus, is imperative.
 Social media can help you do this.
 Platforms like LinkedIn and Twitter can serve as a “window into company culture”.
 More than 20% of candidates use Facebook to get a sense of company culture based on browsing photos and content on the site.

-Along with that, you should also consider publicising the technology your company is working on.
+Also, consider publicizing the technology your company is working on.
+Creating a blog where your engineers and senior management can regularly write about things they’re working on can be a useful tool.
 Opportunity to work on cutting edge technology can be a big motivating factor for a lot of engineers.

 The best engineering companies out there have dedicated content around their technology.
 Examples:

-- Instagram Engineering– Growth journeys, case studies and stories from people who build Instagram providing insight into what techies get to do at Instagram.
+- Instagram Engineering– Growth journeys, case studies and stories from people who build Instagram providing insight into what software engineers do at Instagram.

 - Slack Engineering– Details and discussions around new features, personal experiences and more to highlight the kind of work that happens at Slack.